 - Use emotion.
 Emotion is a great way to bring clarity to your business messages while making them personal.
 Emotion also comes with the triple bonus of adding clarity, giving clients a reason to talk about you and your business, and triggering the circuits in the brain that activate behavior and decisions ? emotion is much better at that than logic is.
 Emotional messages get attention.

 You only have a few seconds to capture someone?s attention, so don?t take chances with clever, cute, or insider language or visuals, which are often lost on people.
 Don?t use inside jokes or industry terms, either, unless appropriate for narrow niche marketing.
 These tactics only tend to confuse audiences, if only for a few seconds, which is all it takes to lose them ? and a confused mind does not pay attention.

 Once you?ve managed to capture your reader?s attention, don?t waste it.
 Getting your reader?s attention is like the first strike of a One-Two punch ? if you don?t land the second part, you?re not going to knock them out (and I mean KO in the good way).

 Make sure your second punch, the actual information or message for which you grabbed her attention in the first place, is worthwhile.

 If it?s valuable, you?ve paved the way for easy entry into her attention with future conversation.

 If it isn?t, it?ll be that much more difficult to capture her attention the next time, as your prospect?s brain has already filed your information under "not worth our attention.?

 About the Author: After being in the trenches herself for over 25 years, Marcia Hoeck now helps entrepreneurs create businesses that will run without them.
-Get a great free report 5 Power Shifts You Can?t Succeed in Business Without at her Breakthrough Business blog.
+Check out her blog.